 Dear First Family,

 I thank God for you and praise Him for your faithfulness to the gospel.
-I look forward to seeing you this weekend in The Well and around campus.
+I look forward to seeing you around campus this weekend.

 Grace and Peace in Christ,